Skip to main content

 SELECT pg_drop_replication_slot(pg_replication_slots.slot_name) FROM pg_replication_slots WHERE active <> 't';

-Note that restoring a .dump file will generate new WAL files as much as the size of the backup file, if you have continuous archiving enabled, this can use a lot of the space since all the data in the backup file will be written to the database generating new WAL files that can take some time to backup.
+This can use a lot of the space since all the data in the backup file will be written to the database generating new WAL files that can take some time to backup.

 To make sure no application is connected, you might want to block new connection to port 5432 with iptables and execute the following command to drop existing active connections: